Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 ## **Hint**

+To allow both cars to cross the finish line together with the foam board, you can place one car upside down and stack them with the foam board in between.
+Drill four holes in the foam board, and have the upper car use an ultrasonic sensor to measure the distance.
+The measured data can then be transmitted to the lower car.

 When writing your code, you can refer to the logic depicted in the following image.
 Please use it as a guide to understand the flow and structure required for implementing your solution.
 Make sure to carefully analyze the sequence of operations, conditions, and interactions illustrated, and align your code accordingly to achieve the desired behavior.